Iliotibial Band Syndrome (cont.)

 - Find a local Doctor in your town

-What exercises should be avoided with iliotibial band (IT band) syndrome?
+What is the treatment for iliotibial band (IT band) syndrome?

 Find out what women really need.